tingyur/toyserver/README.md

 # toyserver

-Most of the code of this package is copied from vite, in order to learn how to write local server, do not use it.
+Do not use this package, most of the code is copied from vite, in order to learn how to write local server.

 ## Commit Message Format